 If you need a game where students face real-life money problems, you will enjoy assigning this activity to your 6th-graders.
 They choose between two coupons at a time, deciding which is the better deal based on discount percentages and types of savings.

-In this interactive activity, students face many problems that they would likely see in a retail store or online seller.
+In this interactive activity, students face many problems they would likely see in a retail store or online seller.
 Your kids need to figure out the price they would pay after the advertised discount is applied to the cost, making this another practical exercise for them to work on and learn.

 Sale Prices: Find the Original Price